Sunday May 19, 2013

 The first boyfriend we see, Dan (Michael Esper), asks Frances to move in with him.
 But she can’t.
 Well, she can but she doesn’t want to.
 She likes living with Sophie.
 So she gives up Dan for Sophie.
 Then Sophie gives up her.
 Sophie finds a place she likes in Tribeca, which she needs to close on now, and does, and does it without Frances, who winds up living with two men: Lev (Adam Driver), who once made a play for her, and Benji (Michael Zegen), who would like to make a play for her.
 He never does.
 Dude.

 Since “Squid and the Whale,” Noah Baumbach’s titular characters have become more unlikeable: “Margot at the Wedding,” “Greenberg,” now “Frances Ha.”
 But at least Greenberg interested me.
 Frances isn’t interesting because she’s not interested.
 She begins the movie interested in making a career as a dancer (kinda) and being friends with Sophie (totally).
 She ends it interested in making a career as a choreographer (kinda) and being friends with Sophie (totally).
-Somewhere this is called character development.
+Not exactly character development, Noah.

 The story of you two

-I get it to some extent.
+I get it.
 Most movies are loud, awful things about people who are prettier and braver than us.
-They’re wish-fulfillment fantasy.
 So along comes a movie that seems to be about real people in real-world situations, where there’s no plot, little story, and more character.
 So it seems like it should matter.
-But the myopia Frances suffered from at the beginning (Sophie love), she suffers from in the end.
+But the myopia Frances suffered from at the beginning, she suffers from in the end.
 “Tell me the story of us,” she asks Sophie in the first five minutes.
 “Again?”
 Sophie responds.
 By the end, that’s my reaction.
 Again?
 Along the way Frances realizes this great lesson: “Sometimes it’s good to do what you’re supposed to do when you’re supposed to do it.”
 But that’s only a lesson for spoiled children.

 I know.
 I’m getting too old for this shit.
 The question is: Why isn’t Noah Baumbach?